2. Historical survey, 1:11-2:14

 moi dat. pro. "to me" - Dative of indirect object.

-eiV + acc. "we should go to [the Gentiles]" - Spacial, "to", but possibly advantage "for", depending on choice of the verb which we must supply.
+eiV + acc. "we should go to [the Gentiles]" - [we should go] to [the gentiles and they] to [the circumcision].
+Spacial, "to", but possibly advantage "for", depending on choice of the verb which we must supply.
 Most translations opt for "go".
 There are other possibilities, "our sphere was to be [for] the Gentiles", Moffatt / Barclay (advantage); "we should concentrate on the Gentiles", Bruce; "we should work among the heathen", Goodspeed; "we should preach to the Gentiles", Longenecker.

 monon "all they asked" - only.
 The verb, "they asked" is supplied.
 Here introducing an exceptive clause.

-iJna + subj. "that [we should continue to remember]" - Introducing an object clause / dependent statement of indirect speech expressing what "they asked" (assumed).
+iJna + subj. "that" - that [we should remember].
+Introducing an object clause / dependent statement of indirect speech expressing what "they asked" (assumed).

 twn ptwcwn (oV) gen. "the poor" - Genitive of direct object after the verb mnhmoneuw, "to remember / think of the poor."